Runaway bride case: Impact of the events

 Herobuilders, a manufacturer of action figures, rushed to produce a doll representing Wilbanks, wearing a jogging suit bearing the slogan "Vegas baby".
 It came with a small towel, to put over the doll's head, to model how she appeared on TV when in the custody of Albuquerque Police.

 Wilbanks has inspired a "Runaway Bride" action figure and a hot sauce called "Jennifer's High Tailin' Hot Sauce".
 An auction on eBay of a slice of toast carved with a likeness of Wilbanks closed with a winning bid of $15,400.

 Nearly two years after Wilbanks ran away, the incident was used by the Albuquerque Police Department as a means of attracting new recruits to the police force.
 The police department used the image of a bride in a white wedding dress and veil being apprehended by Police Officer Trish Hoffman, posted on a billboard with the advertisement reading "Running away from your current job?
 Call APD Recruiting" followed by the police department's telephone number.
 Hoffman was the officer who was pictured in the media leading Wilbanks through Albuquerque International Sunport after being taken into custody.
-The Police Department's reasoning for using the image was the fact that many people would recognize the reference to the incident and that people still talked about the incident.
+The Police Department's reasoning for using the image was that many people would recognize the reference to the incident and that people still talked about the incident.

 A musical play based on the story of Jennifer Wilbanks opened on March 13, 2008, at the Red Clay Theater in Duluth, Georgia.

 A photo of Wilbanks appears in the trailer of the 2008 movie about professional poker, The Grand, as one of the many women Woody Harrelson's character has been married to in the past.